 The British Gliding Association Glide Britain, with support from Rattlesden Gliding Club, have produced this excellent video to showcase what gliding is all about.

 A glider flies like any other plane.
-The wings provide lift to keep it airborne and control surfaces (ailerons, elevator and rudder) on the surface of the glider allows the pilot to climb, descend and turn.
+The wings provide lift to keep it airborne and the control surfaces (ailerons, elevator and rudder) allows the pilot to turn, descend or climb high above the ground.

 However, unlike other planes, gliders don't have engines - they are constantly descending in order to maintain speed and airflow over the wing to produce lift.
 This is similar to how a bike free wheels down a hill.
-If the glider continues to descend, eventually it will need to land either at an airfield or a suitable, safe field.
-The skill of the glider pilot is to harness the natural environment to find and fly within rising air.
+If the glider continues to descend, eventually it will need to land either at an airfield or in a suitable, safe field.
+The skill of the glider pilot is to harness the natural environment, finding and flying within rising air to gain height before heading off to find another source of lift.

 Going Up - How do we stay in the air?

-In the beautiful Suffolk countryside we only really encounter thermals and occasionally sea breeze.
+In the beautiful Suffolk countryside we encounter thermals and occasionally a sea breeze.
 Other gliding clubs in the UK, especially those around Wales & Scotland, are lucky to have ridge or even wave lift.

-As the sun heats the ground it forms a bubble of warm, often moist air.
-This bubble of air rises in the cooler air that surrounds it.
-As the air rises, it cools until it forms a cumulus cloud.
-The glider pilot uses this cloud as an indication of where to find thermals and will begin to circle in the rising bubbles of air.
+As the sun heats the ground a bubble of warm, often moist air forms.
+This bubble of air starts to rise in the cooler air that surrounds it.
+As the warm air rises, it cools until it forms a cumulus cloud.
+The glider pilot uses this cloud as an indication of where to find thermals and will circle in the rising bubbles of air to be carried to greater heights.

 Air above the sea is often cooler and denser than air above the land.
 When the temperature difference is enough, the air near the coast will tend to flow inland, forcing the warmer, less dense air upwards.
-Gliders will fly along this line of rising air.
+Gliders can use this line of rising air to travel many miles.

 When the wind blows against the ridge of a hill, the air is forced upwards over the ridge.
 The glider pilot will fly along the ridge, following the path of rising air and gaining height as they go.